Aller au contenu

 Sodium (natremia) — hyponatremia and hypernatremia

-Sodium (Na⁺) is the main cation in the extracellular compartment - accounting for around 90 % of osmotically active solutes in plasma - and the major determinant of plasma osmolality (osmolality = 2 × [Na⁺] + [glucose mmol/L] + [urea mmol/L]) and therefore cell volume : a variation in natraemia most often reflects a disturbance in the water-sodium balance (excess free water in hyponatremia → swollen cells + deficit free water in hypernatremia → retracted cells) rather than a variation in total sodium.
-Normal natraemia is between 136 and 145 mmol/L in adults, maintained by two regulatory systems: antidiuretic hormone (ADH - vasopressin) secreted by the neurohypophysis in response to plasma hyperosmolality or hypovolemia → acts on V2 receptors in the renal collecting tubule → free water reabsorption → urine concentration and normalization of natraemia + the thirst mechanism triggered by hypothalamic osmoreceptors → water intake + and the renin-angiotensin-aldosterone system regulating sodium retention.
-The two anomalies - hyponatremia ( 145 mmol/L) - are among the most frequent and potentially serious electrolyte anomalies in medical practice, particularly in hospitalized elderly people, because of their direct impact on brain cell volume and function (the encephalon is particularly sensitive to osmotic variations) - and because of the particular danger of too rapid correction: too rapid a correction of chronic hyponatremia can cause irreversible centropontine myelinolysis (osmotic demyelination syndrome - ODS), and too rapid a correction of hypernatremia can cause fatal cerebral edema.
+Sodium (Na⁺) is the primary cation in the extracellular compartment—accounting for approximately 90% of the osmotically active solutes in plasma—and the major determinant of plasma osmolality (osmolality = 2 × [Na⁺] + [glucose mmol/L] + [urea mmol/L]) and thus of cell volume: a change in serum sodium most often reflects a disturbance in the water-sodium balance (excess free water in hyponatremia → swollen cells + deficit of free water in hypernatremia → shrunken cells) rather than a change in total sodium.
+Normal serum sodium levels range between 136 and 145 mmol/L in adults and are maintained by two regulatory systems: antidiuretic hormone (ADH—vasopressin), secreted by the posterior pituitary in response to plasma hyperosmolality or hypovolemia → acts on V2 receptors in the renal collecting duct → reabsorption offree water → urine concentration and normalization of serum sodium levels + the thirst mechanism triggered by hypothalamic osmoreceptors → increased fluid intake + and the renin-angiotensin-aldosterone system regulating sodium retention.
+Both conditions—hyponatremia (< 136 mmol/L) and hypernatremia (> 145 mmol/L) — are among the most common and potentially serious electrolyte abnormalities in clinical practice, particularly in hospitalized elderly patients, due to their direct impact on the volume and function of brain cells (the brain is particularly sensitive to osmotic changes) — and due to the specific danger of too rapid correction: too rapid correction of chronic hyponatremia can cause irreversible centropontine myelinolysis (osmotic demyelination syndrome—ODS), and too rapid correction of hypernatremia can cause fatal cerebral edema.

 Reference values and classification